kurdin/console-remote-server/README.md

 $ npm start
 ```

-With your browser, open `http://localhost:8090` and you should see console remote web app
+With your browser, open `http://localhost:8090` and you should see Console Remote Web App

 [screen shot here]